mongodb/leafygreen-ui/packages/Menu/README.md

 **Default:** `start`

-Determines the justification of the `Menu` component (based on the alignment) relative to ar eference element or the element's nearest parent
+Determines the justification of the `Menu` component (based on the alignment) relative to a reference element or the element's nearest parent

 ### refEl